bitcoinops/bitcoinops.github.io/en/scaling/payment-batching/index.md

 Services that find themselves frequently using more than one input per transaction may be able to increase their savings using a two-step procedure.
-In the first step, multiple small inputs are [consolidated][chapter consolidation] into a single larger input using slow (but low-feerate) transactions that spend the service's money back to itself.
+In the first step, multiple small inputs are consolidated into a single larger input using slow (but low-feerate) transactions that spend the service's money back to itself.
 In the second step, the service spends from one of its consolidated inputs using payment batching and achieves the best-case